JuliaIO/ProtoBuf.jl/README.md

 Julia code using protobuf RPC on a message type `foo` would roughly look like:

 ````
-using Protobuf                # import the protobuf framework methods
+using ProtoBuf                # import the protobuf framework methods

 include("foo-messages.jl")    # include the generated message types
 include("foo-enums.jl")       # include the generated enumerations (if any)